Architectural project

 long project:

 Project emergence, from sketch to sketch.The first place for the project belongs, by necessity, to the sketch phase; the first drafts of the project.
-This is the first stage in the creation of a building, with the force of the moment and the brilliance of a thought.
+This is the first stage in the creation of a building, with the force of the moment and the brilliance and implementation of a thought.

 Required workA series of courses will be offered to students:- Author’s course, which will provide an in-depth but not exhaustive knowledge of a work. courses in literature, writing and architecture, to give students a corpus of texts and references; – courses in computer graphics, to reconcile the passage from an “abstract idea” to its formalization and/or representation.
 Projects will be presented in A1 format.
 For each project, one analytical board (meaning, sketches, outlines, etc.), two or three boards on the universal code of architectural representation (plans, sections, elevations, details, etc.), one or two sensitive rendering boards (perspectives, axonometrics, 3D, etc.).